-Group A beta-hemolytic streptococci are normally transmitted by direct person-to-person contact, probably through droplets of saliva or nasal secretions and crowding.
+Group A beta-hemolytic streptococci are transmitted by direct person-to-person contact, probably through droplets of saliva or nasal secretions and crowding.

 Outbreaks resulting from human contamination of food during preparation have also been reported.

-Physical findings may include petechiae on the palate, pharynx, and tonsils, erythema, exudates, and cervical adenopathy.
+Physical findings may include petechiae on the palate, pharynx, tonsils, erythema, exudates, and cervical adenopathy.
 However, many patients do not fit the image of textbooks.
 Children, for example, may present with abdominal pain or vomiting.

 Symptoms of strep throat